 Our veranda, just waiting for another sunny day!

-with a station some 15 minutes walk south, but on the other side of the hill, so hopefully we won't be disturbed by that nor the highway that they're making at the same time.
+15 minutes walk south, but on the other side of the hill, so hopefully we won't be disturbed by that nor the highway that they're making at the same time.

 And on January 4, 2009, we got our cat!
 Now the guestroom is done as well (except for painting the walls), we closed some kind of circle by getting a cat.
 He's actually the former neighbour's cat, that got badly treated by other neigbours' cats, so now he's got a new home.
 He seems to enjoy it, he started by examining the whole house, and now he's found his favourite place and tries to hang around to be able to see us most of the time.
 We'll start taking him out on a leash (!! he's got incredibly good leash skills for a cat!), and then we'll just let him out hungry, so that he has a reason to come home again ...

 I guess I might be editing this text in the future, when I realize that some things should be added.
 Feel free to ask in the commentary below!

 Tot: 1.422s; Tpl: 0.049s; cc: 28; qc: 137; dbt: 0.0655s; 1; m:saturn w:www (22.214.171.124); sld: 1;